Table of Contents

 If you set RichTextLayout.Width to some value, then the text would be word-wrapped accordingly.

-I.e. if we pass following text:
+For example, if we pass the following text:

 This is the first line.
 This is the second line.
 This is the third line.